Solar Panel Prices UK 2026: Panel, System & DIY Costs

 What Is Changing in 2026?

 2. Battery prices follow.
 The rebate removal also affects battery cells (lithium iron phosphate, used in home batteries like the Fogstar and plug-in solar battery add-ons like the Zendure SolarFlow).
 Battery prices will follow the same trajectory, with a 3–6 month lag behind panels.
+For plug-in solar specifically, our kit builder itemises a complete system at current UK prices (a full 800W kit runs about £400-500 as hardware).

 When Should You Buy?